 - Nutella fudge– Need I say anything more?

 - Pumpkin peanut butter cups– Full of chocolate, peanut butter, AND fresh pumpkin flavor.

 - Line a large plate or tray with parchment paper and set aside.

-- In a microwave-safe bowl or stovetop, combine your peanut butter with sticky sweetener and melt until combined.
+- In a microwave-safe bowl or stovetop, combine your peanut butter with maple syrup and melt until combined.

 - Add your coconut flour and mix well.
 If the batter is too thin, add more coconut flour.
 Allow sitting for 10 minutes, to thicken.

 - Form 18-20 small balls of peanut butter dough.
 Press each ball in a heart-shaped cookie cutter, and remove excess peanut butter dough from the edges.
 Place peanut butter hearts on the lined plate and refrigerate.